yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

  ![vb6-logo-200](https://github.com/yereverluvinunclebert/Panzer-JustClock-VB6/assets/2788342/7986e544-0b94-4a10-90bb-2d9fb60c294a)

  I created this as a development from the original Yahoo widget/ Konfabulator version I had previously created for the steampunk communities.
-This Yahoo widget inspired the Xwidget version which has now been replaced by this VB6 version.

-This widget is an attractive dieselpunk VB6 widget for your desktop.
-Functional and gorgeous at the same time.
-The graphics are my own, it is almost all my code with some help from the chaps at VBForums (credits given).
-This Widget is a moveable widget that you can move anywhere around the desktop as you require.
+This widget is an attractive steampunk VB6 widget for your desktop.
+It is almost all my code with some help from the chaps at VBForums (credits given).

 ![wotw-clock-help-preview](https://github.com/yereverluvinunclebert/Steampunk-clock-calendar-version-2.9/assets/2788342/81d32fa2-5b79-4615-b31b-ce46c767ee87)